Radiologic Sciences Main Menu

 Applicants who are not in the Savannah area should contact Assessment Technologies Institute at 800-499-9092 (www.atialliedhealth.com) to set up an examination at a location near them.

 A new class begins in August (Fall Semester) each year.
 Applications will be considered on a competitive basis and written notification of acceptance will begin March 1st (no one will be notified of acceptance by phone).
 Applications received after the submission deadline will be considered only if seats are available.
 The amount of completed course work, the number of science courses completed, TEAS scores, and GPA determine competitiveness.
 Additional points may be awarded for completion of selected course work in the major.
+Interviews may be required for qualified candidates.
 Please see your advisor for details.

 Please note that prior conviction of a felony or misdemeanor may prevent you from sitting for the national certification examination.
 If you have been convicted of either a felony or misdemeanor, you must complete the pre-application review process as prescribed by the certification agency and provide the Department with verification of eligibility for the examination.
 See Radiologic Sciences Application for more information.